-2.1 At Cox Green school we are committed to safeguarding children and young people and we expect everyone who works in our school to share this commitment.

-All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.
-All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families and a contextual safeguarding approach underpins our practice.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.

-Adults in our school take all welfare concerns seriously and encourage children and young people to talk to us about anything that worries them.
+- 2.1 At Cox Green school we are committed to safeguarding children and young people and we expect everyone who works in our school to share this commitment. - 2.2 All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.
+All staff, but especially the Designated Safeguarding Lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families and a contextual safeguarding approach underpins our practice.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence. - 2.3 Adults in our school take all welfare concerns seriously and encourage children and young people to talk to us about anything that worries them.
 All staff believe that our school should provide a safe, caring, positive and stimulating environment that promotes social, physical and moral development of the individual child.
-All staff recognise when young people are at risk and how to get help when they need it.

-Safeguarding and promoting welfare of children is defined as:

-- Protecting the child from maltreatment; - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the safe and effective care; - Take action to ensure that all children have the best outcomes. - 2.2 Child Protection is a part of Safeguarding and promoting welfare.
-It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.

-Effective child protection is essential as part of wider work to safeguard and promote the welfare of children.
-However, all agencies and individuals should aim to proactively safeguard and promote the welfare of children so that the need for action to protect children from harm is reduced.

-This policy sets out the procedures and systems in place in Cox Green School to ensure:
+All staff recognise when young people are at risk and how to get help when they need it. - 2.4 Safeguarding and promoting welfare of children is defined as: - Providing help and support to meet the needs of children as soon as problems emerge; - Protecting children from maltreatment, whether that is within or outside the home, including online; - Preventing impairment of children's mental and physical health or development; - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; - Promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, whenever possible and where this is in the best interests of the children; - Taking action to enable all children to have the best outcomes in line with the outcomes set out in the Children's Social Care National Framework. - 2.5 Child Protection is a part of Safeguarding and promoting welfare.
+It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm. - 2.6 Effective child protection is essential as part of wider work to safeguard and promote the welfare of children.
+However, all agencies and individuals should aim to proactively safeguard and promote the welfare of children so that the need for action to protect children from harm is reduced. - 2.7 This policy sets out the procedures and systems in place in Cox Green School to ensure: - We aim to prevent students from being influenced by extremist doctrine and to follow British values; - We practise safe recruitment in checking the suitability of staff and volunteers who work with our students;

-- We aim to prevent students from being influenced by extremist doctrine and to follow British values. - We practise safe recruitment in checking the suitability of staff and volunteers who work with our students; - We raise awareness of child protection issues and equipping children with the skills needed to keep them safe; - We develop and implement procedures for identifying and reporting cases, or suspected cases, of abuse;

-- We support students who have been abused in accordance with their agreed child protection plan; - We establish a safe environment in which students can learn and develop.
+- We raise awareness of child protection issues and equipping children with the skills needed to keep them safe, including online; - We develop and implement procedures for identifying and reporting cases, or suspected cases, of abuse; - We support students who have been abused in accordance with their agreed child protection plan; - We establish a safe environment in which students can learn and develop.

-The aims of this policy are:
+2.8 The aims of this policy are: